tppolkow/mke-docs/content/4.1.1/configuration/container-network-interface/cni-limitations.md

 weight: 3
 ---

-It is important to be familiar with the MKE 4k limitations related to Container Network Interfaces before deploying a CNI plugin.
+It is important to be familiar with the MKE 4k limitations related to Calico OSS CNI:

-- MKE 4k does not support Calico Enterprise.
-- MKE 4k does not support IPVS.
+- IPVS not supported
 - Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE 3 to MKE 4k.
 - Only KDD-backed MKE 3 clusters can be upgraded to MKE 4k.
 Refer to [Upgrade